What To Expect?

 How Much Meat Should I Expect to Get Back?

 It is not uncommon for the buyer of a live animal to say, “The dressing percentage of my 1,450-pound steer was 60 percent but I only got 560 pounds of meat — where is the rest of the meat?”

-The hot carcass weight includes bone, excess fat and moisture loss that will not be packed and wrapped for home consumption.
+The hot carcass weight includes bone, excess fat, and moisture loss that will not be packed and wrapped for home consumption.
 The hot carcass weight is not the amount of meat that the consumer will put in his or her freezer.
-We can help you to determine about how much meat you should get back when you drop your animal off or call with your cut orders.
+We can help you determine how much meat you should get back when you drop your animal off or call with your cut orders.